-Are you thinking about switching to veganism?
-Obviously, this choice doesn’t just affect the food you eat but everything you put in your body.
-Cosmetics included.
+Are you thinking about switching to vegan beauty?
+Obviously veganism doesn’t just affect the food you eat but everything you put in your body, cosmetics included.
 To help you in the natural beauty department, we’ve interviewed green and vegan beauty blogger Sasha Seaward of Balanced Beauty Bristol.
-She chatted through the ingredients she usually avoids in her vegan natural beauty regime.
+She chatted through the ingredients she usually avoids in her vegan beauty regime.
 As a holistic and beauty therapist, Sasha knows her stuff and has done her research.
-If you are new to the world of vegan, cruelty-free beauty, consult her starter guide below.
+If you are new to the world of crulety-free, vegan beauty, consult her starter guide below.

 Animal products pop up in the most unlikely places.
 Your lipstick, moisturiser or eye pencil could contain crushed beetles or even fish scales!
 Fortunately there are now plenty of vegan certified products out there.
 With a little label know-how, you can navigate your way through the ingredients so you don’t have to miss out.
 I’ve popped together a list of things to watch out for.
 Natural, vegan beauty alternatives are out there.
 You just need to do some looking.

 You know that lovely shimmery highlighter you have?
 Check it for guanine, derived from fish scales and ground to give a pearly iridescent effect.
-Guanine is found in some nail polishes and eye shadows giving them sparkle.
+Guanine is found in some nail polishes and eye shadows to give them sparkle.
 Look for mica as a vegan beauty alternative.

 A protein often found in hair and nail treatments.
 As a curly girl myself, I come across it frequently in products designed for curlier hair.
 Alarmingly this can be made from ground up animal horns, hooves, hair or feathers.
 Look for soy or wheat proteins instead for a vegan beauty version.